fspoettel/thirtytwopixels/README.md

 ## Hardware

-- Raspberry Pi Zero W
+- Raspberry Pi Zero WH
 - [Adafruit RGB Matrix Bonnet](https://www.adafruit.com/product/3211)
-- A 32x32 LED matrix with a HUB75 connection (available on Adafruit and Aliexpress)
+- A 32x32 LED matrix with a HUB75 connection (available on e.g. Adafruit, Pimoroni, Aliexpress).
+I used [this one](https://shop.pimoroni.com/products/rgb-led-matrix-panel?variant=35962488650).
 - A 5V 4A power adapter

 Refer to the [Adafruit instructions](https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/) to set it up.